The Dirty Dozen: 12 Common Tax Scams

 While these fraud statistics are alarming, it’s important to remember that there are steps you can take to protect yourself from tax-related scams.

-After each tax season, the IRS compiles a list of 12 common scams called the “Dirty Dozen.”
-The 2024 Dirty Dozen list includes the following scams to watch for during tax season and year-round.
+Each tax season, the IRS compiles a list of 12 common scams called the “Dirty Dozen.”
+Their most recent 2025 Dirty Dozen list includes the following scams to watch for throughout tax season and year-round:

 1. Phishing and Smishing

 Have you ever received an email or text message claiming to be the IRS during tax season?
-If you receive one of these unsolicited emails (phishing) or text messages (smishing), delete it.
+If you receive one of these unsolicited emails (phishing) or text messages (smishing), delete them.

-The IRS will never contact you through email, text, phone, or social media requesting personal or financial information.
+The IRS will never contact you by email, text, phone, or social media to request personal or financial information.
 Most of their communications come through regular mail.

 Learn how to spot and avoid phishing and smishing fraud attempts.